 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
 We must also explain how you can make file a grievance or make a complaint about our decision to end your membership.
-You can also see Chapter 9, Section J, page 158 for information about how to make a complaint.
+You can also refer to Chapter 9, Section J, page 156 for information about how to make